 Every toddler has that one thing that they love more than anything in the entire world!
 For some, it’s their blanket.
 Others kids love a favorite stuffed animal, and then there are those kids that love a certain toy.
 Comfort items are super important for a child’s development and coping skills.

 My 2 ½-year-old was addicted to a pacifier and I had NO IDEA what to do about it!
 I was mostly just going along with it to keep the peace.

 How to Get Rid of a Pacifier in 3 Days

 Believe me, I was laughing inside thinking that it would never work.

 We had a variation of this conversation 5 to 6 times a day for the next three days.
 Each conversation lasted less than 30 seconds.

-There was only one more left and it was in her mouth!
-I distracted her with some candy and took the last pacifier and shoved them in the bottom of a drawer in a dresser so she would never be able to find them.
+The last one was in her mouth, so I distracted her with some candy and shoved all of them in the bottom of a dresser drawer so she would never be able to find them.

 Then it happened, she asked for her pacifier!

 Throughout the day she continued to ask for her pacifier and I continued to tell her that we gave them to the babies.
 Telling her that we gave her pacifiers to the babies worked every single time!
 We didn’t have any crazy meltdowns the entire day.

 No Pacifier at Bedtime?
 Send Help!

 It was time for bed.
 We got ready like normal.
 We sang and gave kisses, and then it happened… She asked for her pacifier.
-I reminded her that the babies had it and she lost it… There was no comforting her… She sobbed…I told her how the babies are happy now because of her!
+I reminded her that the babies had it and she totally lost it.
+There was no comforting her.
+She sobbed.
+I talked to her about how happy the babies were.
+It didn’t work.

 After a few days, she was no longer asking for it during the day, unless she got hurt doing something.
 Nap time and nights became easier too and got to the point where she was laying down without crying.